Tips on How to Treat Eczema and Relieve Dry Skin

 - Medications – Your doctor may recommend over–the-counter medications such as topical hydrocortisone creams which can be very effective at relieving itching.

 - UV therapy – According to the National Eczema Association, phototherapy has been successful in treating up to 70 percent of eczema patients.
 A steady program of treatment over an average of 1-2 months can help to reduce the itch and inflammation, increase Vitamin D production, and help the skin fight off bacteria.
 Consult your doctor to see if UV therapy could be right for you.

 - Vaseline® Jelly – Applying a smooth jelly that is rich in oils can help to intensively moisturize especially dry areas overnight.
-Apply a product like Vaseline® Jelly Original to areas like the hands or feet, and cover them with gloves or socks.
+Apply a product like Vaseline® Deep Moisture Jelly Cream to areas like the hands or feet, and cover them with gloves or socks.
 The jelly’s occlusive formula will lock in moisture and help facilitate the skin’s natural regeneration process as you sleep.
 This will help to relieve dry skin and ease itchiness.
 Wearing gloves to bed will also help to prevent you from scratching in your sleep.

 - Is Vaseline® Jelly Good for Eczema?